jashk/Crunchyroll.bundle/README.md

 Changes
 =======
+v2.1.0:
+* Added code to the URL Service to allow Plex/Web, Roku, Windows 8, iOS, & many other Plex clients to use the plugin.
+* Added ClientPlatformExclusions for Chrome & Firefox
+* Added details to the README.md as to clarify which Plex clients are supported.

 v2.0.2:
 * Added background art throughout the plugin.
 * Changed the search function to only return results that match the user's Crunchyroll premium membership type.
 This will keep users from getting search results for media they can't access.